1777 - DANBURY ON FIRE!

 Bear Mountain - The Hamilton Family Farm

-Tha Hamiltons moved to the Pembroke area north of Danbury in the time of Captain Hamilton's grandfather.
-The family continued acumulating land.
+The Hamiltons moved to the Pembroke area north of Danbury in the time of Captain Hamilton's grandfather.
+The family continued accumulating 32 pieces of land.
 With four sons (Silas, Jr., Paul, John, and James) plus two daughters (Elizabeth Lindsley and Orpha Barnum), land insured inheritance.
-(No stock market existed, no CDs, no savingsaccounts, and for sure no US government bonds!)
+(No stock market existed, no CDs, no savings accounts, and for sure no US government bonds!)

 The home farm is still there: Bear Mt.
 Reserve in Danbury, which is as you see it.
 The cabin had disappeared by 1835.